-Delegates who would like to present their work at the meeting as poster or oral presentation, are invited to submit an abstract for consideration by the Scientific Committee.
+Delegates who would like to present their work at the meeting as a Late Breaking poster, are invited to submit an abstract for consideration by the Scientific Committee.

 Please refer to the instructions here below so as to ensure a smooth and successful abstract submission.

-The corresponding topic must be selected to ensure correct scoring of the abstract.
+The corresponding topic must be selected (see list below) to ensure correct scoring of the abstract.
 The content of the abstract must be topic related.
 The papers will be peer-reviewed and selected for poster presentation.

 A paper should not be submitted to the 7th Annual Meeting of the International Cytokine and Interferon Society if the full paper has been already published.